molily/molily.de/_posts/2019-02-03-testing-angular.md

 End-to-end tests used to be expensive while the outcome was poor.
 A lot of labor was necessary to write end-to-end tests that pass reliably when the application is working correctly.
 This time could not be invested in writing useful tests that uncover bugs and regressions.

 For years, Protractor was the end-to-end testing framework most Angular developers relied on.
 With Cypress, a framework arose that sets new standards.
-Compared to Protractor, Cypress excels in developer experience and the cost-effectiveness.
+Compared to Protractor, Cypress excels in developer experience and cost-effectiveness.

 While this guide recommends to start with Cypress, WebDriver-based frameworks like Protractor and Webdriver.io are still useful if you need to test a broad range of browsers.
 For all Cypress tests in this guide, you will find equivalent Protractor tests in the example repositories.